-The Public Health Laboratory, located in the grounds of Cherry Orchard Hospital is administered by HSE Dublin Mid-Leinster.
-Its aim is to support the diagnosis, prevention and control of infectious communicable diseases and food borne illnesses.
-The Laboratory provides a range of microbiological services:
+The Public Health Laboratory (PHL), HSE Dublin is located in the grounds of Cherry Orchard Hospital, and is administered by HSE Community Healthcare East (CHO 6).
+It aims to support the diagnosis, prevention and control of infectious communicable diseases and food borne illnesses.

 Public Health Laboratory, Health Service Executive, Cherry Orchard Hospital, Ballyfermot, Dublin 10

 Telephone: 01 6206002

 Content last reviewed: February 2022